 Globalization may lift all boats, but it will not necessarily level the disparities in wealth.
-As put by John Kenneth Galbraith, "Let there be a coalition of the concerned . . .

-The affluent would still be affluent, the comfortable still comfortable, but the poor would be part of the political system", but no doubt still relatively poor.
+As put by economist John Kenneth Galbraith, "Let there be a coalition of the concerned. . . .
+The affluent would still be affluent, the comfortable still comfortable, but the poor would be part of the political system," yet, no doubt, still relatively poor.
 How the wealth should be distributed defines the political spectrum.

-To be attractive to working people in the US, the Left must move away from its ideological and industrial beginnings and formulate policies and programs that appeal to white collar and service workers as well as industrial workers.
+To be attractive to American workers, the Left must move away from its ideological and industrial beginnings and formulate policies and programs that appeal to the white collar and service labor force as well as industrial workers.
 Most importantly, it must become part of the domestic political process.

-The lack of a viable political alternative to the Republican or Democratic Party-the latter viewed by many today as Republican-Light-leads to depressingly low voter turnouts that reflect the alienation of large segments of the population from the political process.
-Because those most directly affected are not represented, there is a chipping away of the progress made by the New Deal and The Great Society.
-Whatever their deficiencies, these programs form the basis for the limited social safety net that exists in this country.
+The lack of a viable political alternative to the Republican or Democratic parties-the latter viewed by many today as Republican-Light-leads to depressingly low voter turnouts that reflect the alienation of large segments of the population from the political process.
+Because those most directly affected are not represented, there is a chipping away of the progress made by the New Deal and Great Society.
+Whatever their deficiencies, these programs form the basis for the social safety net that exists in this country.

-The Democratic and Republican parties are themselves victims of the leveling of the old elite segments of the population, clearing the way for the rise of mass culture.
-The silent majority-who lack a well defined political identity and often have difficulty identifying their own self interests-have been given a powerful voice by radical changes in technology and the character of the media.
+The Democratic and Republican parties are victims of the leveling of the old elite segments of the population, clearing the way for the rise of mass culture.
+The silent majoritywho lack a well-defined political identity and often have difficulty pinpointing their own self interests-have been given a powerful voice by radical changes in technology and the character of the media.
 There is a vast industry trying to capture people's opinions and, independent of whether they make political sense or reflect good judgement, impose them on elected representatives.
 Both parties sway to the wind of populism counterbalanced only by the pressure of special interests.
 This polarization leads to an alienation that the Left must understand does not serve its narrow political interests or those of the people as a whole.

-It is no longer fashionable to speak of the "working class".
+It no longer is fashionable to speak of the "working class."
 It smacks too much of a rigid Marxist category that denies the possibility of social and economic mobility.
-But with the loss of this class self-identification also came the loss of those large-scale organizations that served as the collective representatives of labor.
-Whatever they are called, the working classes still exist but they have lost their political and organizational voice.

-To counter this lack of representation and growing alienation, the Left must offer a positive program for how the country should evolve.
+Yet, with the loss of this class self-identification has come the loss of those large-scale organizations that served as the collective representatives of labor.
+Whatever they are called, the working classes still exist, but they have lost their political and organizational voice.
+To counter this lack of representation and growing alienation, the Left has to offer a positive program for how the country should evolve.
 It needs a vision for the future.
-And, given a coherent vision, it must revitalize the Democratic Party: third parties have fared poorly in this country, and working through the Democratic Party is more likely to succeed than attempting to form a new one.
+Given a coherent vision, it needs to revitalize the Democratic Party; third parties have fared poorly in this country, and working through the Democratic Party is more likely to succeed than attempting to form a new one.